unjs/nitro/docs/content/2.deploy/providers/koyeb.md

 1. Name your Service, for example `nuxt-service`.

-1. Under the **Build and deployment settings**, toggle the override switch associated with the run command field.
+1. If you did not add a `start` command to your `package.json` file, under the **Build and deployment settings**, toggle the override switch associated with the run command field.
 In the **Run command** field, enter:

    ```
    node .output/server/index.mjs`